 Aaron Cheak, PhD, is a scholar of comparative religion, philosophy, and esotericism.
-He teaches the history of Eastern and Western alchemies at the University of Philosophical Research, and is the former president of the International Jean Gebser Society (2013–2015).
-He received his doctorate in Religious Studies from the University of Queensland in 2011 for his work on French Hermetic philosopher, René Schwaller de Lubicz.
-Outside the academy, Aaron has been trained in the preparation of spagyric elixirs (Paracelsus College, Spagyricus Institute), and is a practitioner within the Nyingma and Kagyu lineages of Vajrayana Buddhism.
+Former president of the International Jean Gebser Society (2013–2015), he received his doctorate in Religious Studies from the University of Queensland in 2011 for his work on French Hermetic philosopher, René Schwaller de Lubicz.
+Outside the academy, Aaron has been trained in the preparation of spagyric elixirs (Paracelsus College; Spagyricus Institute), and is a practitioner within the Nyingma and Kagyu lineages of Vajrayana Buddhism.
 Founding director of Rubedo Press, his principal publications include Alchemical Traditions: From Antiquity to the Avant-Garde (2013), Diaphany: A Journal and Nocturne (2015), and The Leaf of Immortality (2017).
 He presently lives in Karekare, on the rugged west coast of New Zealand, where he maintains an active interest in tea, wine, poetry, typography and alchemy.

 Sacred Arts and Sciences, Online Seminars (separate website)

 From Poetry to Kulturphilosophie

 Philosophical biography and critical translations of German integral philosopher, Jean Gebser.

 Thesis revision focusing on the life, colour theory, and alchemy of French Hermetic philosopher, René Schwaller de Lubicz.

 Ten lesson course for the University of Philosophical Research's Master of Arts program.